manifoldai/orbyter-docker/README.md

 3. Create a pull request back into master.
 4. When changes are merged to `master`, get the latest commit: `git checkout master`, `git pull`
-5. Tag the code: `make release-orbyter-ml-dev`.
+5. Tag the code: `make release-ml-dev`.
 This will push the tag to origin and kick-off a GitHub actions job that will push two new images to `manifoldai/orbyter-ml-dev:3.3` and `manifoldai/orbyter-ml-dev:latest`.